How to Use List Comprehension in Python

 • It makes the code easier to read and understand.

-• It is rather less complex than the traditional for loops as they don't have temporary variables and separate loop constructs.
+• It is rather less complex than traditional 'for' loops, as it doesn't have temporary variables and separate loop constructs.

-• In many cases, list comprehensions can be seen as having higher performance as compared to traditional loops.
+• In many cases, list comprehensions can be seen as having higher performance than traditional loops.

 • They support a wide range of operations like filtering, mapping, and nesting.